surveybox-io/SurveyBoxSdk-ios/README.md

 The SDK supports iOS 13+.
 Survicate Mobile SDK is distributed in a binary version and developed using Swift 5.3.
 The minimum required version of Xcode is 13.0, however we recommend using the SDK with Xcode 13.1 and above.

-Using Survaybox Mobile SDK requires an account at [Survaybox](https://www.google.com).
+Using Survaybox Mobile SDK requires an account at [Survaybox](https://surveybox.io/).
 Sign up for free and find your workspace key in the Access Keys tab.

+# Installation